A year after I started taking freelance work from Upwork, I switched over to Payoneer from PayPal when transferring large sums of money.

 By the way, there’s a $29.95 annual fee that Payoneer charges only if you didn’t have a single transaction on your account or on your Payoneer MasterCard.

 If you use Payoneer regularly to receive funds, there’s no need to worry about the annual fee.

 If you’re curious about how Payoneer makes money, you only have to pay something when you transfer your funds to your local bank account.

 This varies per user depending on the originating Payoneer receiving account and the recipient account for the transfer.

 In my case, I have to pay 2% of the total transaction amount per withdrawal.
 Compared to PayPal, this fee is nothing especially when you’re transferring large sums of money.

 What is this Payoneer Prepaid MasterCard?

-Payoneer has its own prepaid MasterCard which you can use to withdraw money from ATMs or use it on stores and online that accepts a prepaid card.
+Payoneer has its own prepaid MasterCard which you can use to withdraw money from ATMs or use on stores and online transactions that accept a prepaid card.
 Each card is associated with a single receiving account.

 Contrary to what others say, getting a Payoneer MasterCard isn’t obligatory.
 In fact, only eligible users can order a MasterCard.